awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-kinesis-output-reference.md

 ## JSON Record<a name="streaming-video-kinesis-output-reference-processorresult"></a>

-The JSON record includes information about a frame that's processed by Rekognition Video\.
+The JSON record includes information about a frame that's processed by Amazon Rekognition Video\.
 The record includes information about the streaming video, the status for the analyzed frame, and information about faces that are recognized in the frame\.

 **InputInformation**

-Information about the Kinesis video stream that's used to stream video into Rekognition Video\.
+Information about the Kinesis video stream that's used to stream video into Amazon Rekognition Video\.

 Type: [InputInformation](streaming-video-kinesis-output-reference-inputinformation.md) object

 **StreamProcessorInformation**

-Information about the Rekognition Video stream processor\.
+Information about the Amazon Rekognition Video stream processor\.
 This includes status information for the current status of the stream processor\.

 Type: [StreamProcessorInformation](streaming-video-kinesis-output-reference-streamprocessorinformation.md) object